 Serving the Homeless with Compassion and Respect

-Deaths from homelessness or hypothermia were reduced to zero from 2008 to 2012
+Preventable deaths from homelessness or hypothermia were reduced to zero from 2008 to 2014

 People are homeless for many reasons.
 Twenty-five people died on our streets in 2005-06 and 24 in 2006-07.
 Existing agencies were overwhelmed.
 The faith communities of Santa Fe were moved to provide a winter emergency shelter, through a largely volunteer effort.